elerch/FlexiLib/README.md

 TODO:

 We assume Linux.

+Built with zig 0.11.0-dev.3312+ab37ab33c (provide permalink).
+Explain lock to 0.11 when released.

 To achieve the lowest latency possible and eliminate the proliferation, The architecture of this server is setup

 Security